CSC392-CSC492-Building-AI-ML-systems/Autumn2025-JetBrains-LongCodeArena/library_based_code_generation/README.md

 * To implement more metrics, refer to the available [examples](src/metrics).
 Currently, we run `ChrF` and `API Recall`.
 * To add more models, implement new instances of [abstract model](src/models/example_generation_model.py).
 We provide connectors to all models available via OpenAI and Together.AI.
 * To work with code, we provide [examples of parsing](src/context) with the [tree-sitter](https://github.com/tree-sitter/py-tree-sitter) library.

+## New Improvements
+We have extended the original Library-Based Code Generation benchmark to provide more comprehensive coverage of model behavior, evaluation depth, and context effects.
+The following enhancements are now included in the framework:

+### **IMPORTANT: Caching**
+The current code to uses caching, where the scores keep re-using existing, cached, generated code with each run instead of new results.
+This can be configured in `src/evaluation/evaluate.py`.
+Instructions are provided as comments within the file.

+### **Expanded Evaluation Metrics**
+- Integrated the full CodeBLEU metric suite to complement the existing ChrF and API Recall measures.
+This addition provides structural, syntactic, and semantic assessments of generated Python code, enabling deeper insight into library usage correctness and overall generation fidelity.

+### **Context Composition Improvements**
+- Introduced new retrieval and prompt construction strategies:
+  - BM25-based retrieval combined with function-level header context
+  - These context variations allow targeted experimentation on the influence of structural information on code generation quality.

+### **Updated Model Coverage**
+- Benchmarked additional, more recent language models not originally included in the JetBrains evaluation setup, like gpt-5 models which required code adjustments to be used.

+### **Extra**
+In `src/evaluation/evaluate.py`, the file runs evaluations on a series of models and different BM25 context sizes, so ensure you configure and adjust the parameters according to your needs.
+Comments on steps are provided in the file as well for adjustments.